 The whole concept of testing variations within an ad campaign to increase results remains a mystery to most small business owners and marketers.

-There are tons of tweaks and tests you can apply to your Google AdWords campaign.
+There are tons of tweaks and tests you can apply to your Google Ads campaign.
 Here are the elements that you can test:

 - The headline